 The transport system is upgraded with GPS tech, for a safer ride.
 Passengers should check traffic updates using apps like Waze or maps.

-Safety is a must while travelling.
+Safety is a must while traveling.
 It’s advisable to not carry things like sprays or sharp objects- as this could lead to fines or even jail.
 The security measures here are so good, even the pickpockets wear reflective vests!

 The effectiveness of these safety measures